Antoinefdu/pvalue_ppc/README.md

   - p-value2 will analyse each pair of ads within the same ad group and compare their results.
 Only the tests that have reached a low enough p-value will be shown in terminal.

-### To try it for yourself, simply open "create_tables2.py" and follow the instructions.
+### To try it for yourself, simply download this repo, open "create_tables2.py" and follow the instructions.